SQL Injection (SQLi)

 ' AND 1=CONVERT(int, db_name())--

-2. Union-Based Injection
+2. Union-Based SQL-Injection

 Column Enumeration